Providence (Avatar Press): I: The Yellow Sign

-Gay, Jewish Herald reporter and aspiring novelist Robert Black is sent by his editor, Mr. Posey, to 'scare up' a story about an infamous book called Sous Le Monde, which is rumoured to drive its readers insane.
-He goes to visit one Doctor Alvarez who once wrote an essay on the subject.
-Arriving at Alvarez's tenement, the door is answered by the man's landlady and lover, Mrs. Ortega, who shows him upstairs.
-In Alvarez's heavily air-conditioned apartment, Robert learns that the book mentions 'an early Arab alchemical text' known as Kitab Al-Hikmah Al-Najmiyya ("The Book of Starry Wisdom"), which describes methods of prolonging life.
+Robert Black, a reporter for the New York Herald and aspiring novelist, is sent by his editor, Mr. Posey, to "scare up" a story about an infamous book called Sous Le Monde, which is rumoured to drive its readers insane.
+Robert visits one Doctor Alvarez, who once wrote an essay on the subject.
+Arriving at Alvarez's tenement, the door is answered by his landlady and lover, Mrs. Ortega, who shows him upstairs.
+In Alvarez's heavily air-conditioned apartment, Robert learns that the book mentions "an early Arab alchemical text" known as Kitab Al-Hikmah Al-Najmiyya ("The Book of Starry Wisdom"), which describes methods of prolonging life.
 He also learns that Alvarez was provided with a transcript by a man called Suydam.
-Feeling inspired and intrigued by this story, Robert returns to his office where he learns that his jilted lover, Jonathan, has committed suicide in one of New York's Lethal Chambers.
+Feeling inspired and intrigued by this story, Robert returns to his office, where he learns that his jilted gay lover, Jonathan, has committed suicide in one of New York's Lethal Chambers.

 II: The Hook

 Inspired to write his novel, Robert goes on sabbatical from the Herald and heads to Flatbush in search of Suydam.
-Mr Posey puts him in touch with Detective Tom Malone, who shows him the church where Suydam lectures on occult philosophy.
-They stake out the churchyard where Suydam often walks, and Malone makes it clear that he's attracted to Robert.
+Mr. Posey puts him in touch with Detective Tom Malone, who shows him the church where Suydam lectures on occult philosophy.
+As they stake out the churchyard where Suydam often walks, Malone makes it clear that he's attracted to Robert.
 Suydam appears, cutting their conversation short, and Robert introduces himself as an occult scholar.
-Suydam invites Robert to his home to sell him some of his pamphlets and tells him more about the Kitab, a copy of which is held by his suppliers in Salem.
-He is then called away, and Robert sneaks into his basement where he finds a vast sea cave containing a golden totem and human remains.
+Suydam invites Robert to his home to sell him some of his pamphlets and tells him more about the Kitab, a copy of which is held by his suppliers in Salem, Massachusetts.
+When Suydam is called away, Robert sneaks into his basement and finds a vast sea cave containing a golden totem and human remains.
 He is attacked by a glowing female monster and flees, only to lose consciousness.
-He wakes up to find Suydam standing over him, and he tells him that he must have passed out due to a gas leak.
-Robert goes on his way, determined to investigate further.
+Robert wakes up to find Suydam standing over him.
+He goes on his way, determined to investigate further.

 III: A Lurking Fear

-Robert checks in at the Hillman hotel, Salem, to locate Tobit Boggs, the man mentioned by Suydam.
-He walks to the Boggs Refinery where he meets Boggs, who tells him about the occult group Stella Sapiente and that he obtained his transcript of the Kitab from one Garland Wheatley.
-He shows him a 'rum run' tunnel leading to a chamber connected to the sea where Bogg's grandfather brought in fish people to Salem.
+Upon arriving in Salem, Robert checks in at the Hillman Hotel to locate Tobit Boggs, the man mentioned by Suydam.
+He walks to the Boggs Refinery and meets Boggs, who tells him about the occult group Stella Sapiente and that he obtained his transcript of the Kitab from one Garland Wheatley.
+He shows him a "rum run" tunnel leading to a chamber connected to the sea where Boggs' grandfather brought in fish people to Salem.
 That night at his hotel, Robert has a terrible nightmare involving his dead lover Jonathan, Tom Malone, swastikas, gas chambers and fish people.
-He checks out the next day, and leaves town by bus, noting that the other passengers all look like fish-human hybrids.
+He checks out the next day and leaves town by bus, noting that the other passengers all look like fish-human hybrids.